Microchip-MPLAB-Harmony/reference_apps/apps/pic32mz_da_curiosity/pic32mzda_getting_started/readme.md

 ---
 grand_parent: Reference Applications
-parent: Curiosity PIC32MZ DA Development Board
+parent: PIC32MZ DA Curiosity Development Kit
 title: Getting Started
 nav_order: 1
 ---
 <img src = "images/microchip_logo.png">
 <img src = "images/microchip_mplab_harmony_logo_small.png">

-# Getting Started Application with Curiosity PIC32MZ DA Development Board
+# Getting Started Application with PIC32MZ DA Curiosity Development Kit
+<h2 style="text-align:center;"> <a href="https://github.com/MicrochipTech/MPLAB-Harmony-Reference-Apps/releases/latest/download/pic32mzda_getting_started.zip" > Download </a> </h2>

 -----
 ## Description

 > This application demonstrates an LED (LED1[RGB-RED]) toggle on timeout basis and print the LED toggling rate on the serial terminal.
-The periodicity of the timeout will change from 500 milliseconds to one second, two seconds, four seconds and back to 500 milliseconds every time you press the switch SW1 on the Curiosity PIC32MZ DA Development Board.
+The periodicity of the timeout will change from 500 milliseconds to one second, two seconds, four seconds and back to 500 milliseconds every time you press the switch SW1 on the PIC32MZ DA Curiosity Development Kit.

 > The demo application has additional functionality to print the current room temperature periodically using on board temperature sensor.